timofeysie/conchifolia/README.md

 This will not work.
 Have burnt up about four hours now on this.
 And people wonder why front end dev's are know to not write unit tests!
 Time for lunch...

+I take that back.
+This is time well spent.
+Now we have a (mostly) passing suite of tests.
+It's time to write a new one to highlight the issue with some items on the list that show the "(psychology)" category, which indicates that the link should be that in the title that includes the category, otherwise we will be served the disambiguation page.

+This includes first creating a test list that has some sample names including a psychology redirect page.

+More good news is that with test passing, we can refactor the parseSectionList function down to about 20 lines.
+More refactoring to follow as we move to include the entire DOM element from the table row into the list and use those directly to create the links for the detail page.

 ## Detail page errors